sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## Header Value Uniqueness

-Applications MUST ensure that each (KID, CTR) combination is used for exactly one encryption operation.
+Applications MUST ensure that each (KID, CTR) combination is used for exactly one SFrame encryption operation.
 Typically this is done by assigning each sender a KID or set of KIDs, then having each sender use the CTR field as a monotonic counter, incrementing for each plaintext that is encrypted.
 Note that in addition to its simplicity, this scheme minimizes overhead by keeping CTR values as small as